Updated 10/21/16 -- Download Adobe Version of Frequently Asked Questions (with table of contents)

 My name on my email address is wrong now.
 How can I get it changed?

-Any name changes to email addresses should follow the DII standard ticketing process.
+Any name changes to email addresses should follow the ADS standard ticketing process.
 The designated representative within your office will need to submit a User Account Request in the LANDesk ticketing system.
 If you need assistance

 , please call the Service Desk at 828-6620, option 1, and someone will direct you to a requestor in your department.